 - What are measurable ways to get there?

-As this pandemic is affecting companies in a myriad of ways, it could be beneficial for teams to divide, conquer, and regroup around their OKRs, as Culture Trip has done with their response teams.
+As the pandemic affected companies in a myriad of ways, it could be beneficial for teams to divide, conquer, and regroup around their OKRs, as Culture Trip has done with their response teams.
 It reinforces understanding how their individual roles add up to the big picture and adds to the feeling of mutual support and solving problems together.

 ✔ Lift up other leaders.
 We’re all in this together.
-As we’re navigating this new normal, please share what’s working for you and your team via email.
-We’d love to hear from you and share your stories of how you’re focusing on what matters during this time.
-Stay healthy and strong!
+As we navigate this new normal, please share what’s working for you and your team.
+We’d love to hear from you and share your stories of how you’re focusing on what matters most.